aukraine/doctor_appointments_api/README.md

 **0. moreover, there is `JSON` file with collection in root directory for exporting into Postman app**
    > cp docs/postman_collection.json /<export_directory>

+### How to run project in Docker container

+**1. build image**
+   > docker build -t doctor-appointment-api .

+**2. run image**
+   > docker run -p 3000:3000 doctor-appointment-api

-## Steps of implementation and developer notes
+# Steps of implementation and developer notes

 **1. Understand the Requirements:**
 > - carefully read and understand the problem definition.
 > - identify the core functionalities the API should provide: managing doctor availabilities, patient booking/editing appointments, and viewing availability.

 **2. Select the Technology Stack:**
 > - choose the programming language and framework.
->   - RoR, SQLite, JWT, Pundit, DRY-validation, Alba, RSpec, FactoryBot
+>   - RoR, SQLite, Docker, JWT, Pundit, DRY-validation, Alba, Swagger, RSpec, FactoryBot

 **3. Design Data Models:**
 > - determine the data models required for this system.